 How does ELSA work at Thorpe Lea Primary School?

-Mrs Hall and Senior Leaders will review referral forms and discuss half termly, any children that they feel are in need of additional emotional support.
-With the programme aims in mind Mrs Hall will then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
+Referral forms will be reviewed and discussed with the Headteacher and then you will be contacted about what support can be offered to you.
+If your referral falls under the ELSA umbrella, Mrs Hall will be in contact to make the necessary arrangements to meet and will explore with you the difficulties your child or family is experiencing.
+With the programme aims in mind, Mrs Hall will then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
 Length of sessions and time frame for the intervention as a whole are dependent on individual needs as is whether a 'drop in' or structured timetable session.

 CAHMS - Children and Adolescent Mental Health Service

 Each term, we are lucky to have Emma Lambdin from CAHMS to come in and discuss with staff any children they have concerns about.
 Emma has also run a variety of training with our staff team and has presented this training to parents at coffee mornings.

 Please find below some websites that may be useful:

 Below is the presentation Emma delivered to parents on Anxiety which has a great deal of tips and strategies which can be embedded at home.